TSMC sees no expect major impact on chip exports from Taiwan airline woes

-TechnologyTSMC sees no expect major impact on chip exports from Taiwan airline woes

-Taiwan Semiconductor Manufacturing Co Ltd (TSMC) (2330.TW), does not see any major impact on chip exports from Taiwan's largest airline having to cut flights while pilots are quarantined over a COVID-19 outbreak, it said on Friday.
+TAIPEI (Reuters) - Taiwan Semiconductor Manufacturing Co Ltd (TSMC) does not see any major impact on chip exports from Taiwan’s largest airline having to cut flights while pilots are quarantined over a COVID-19 outbreak, it said on Friday.

-The government on Monday ordered the quarantine of all pilots at China Airlines Ltd (2610.TW) for 14 days as it tries to stop an outbreak of COVID-19 linked to the carrier and a hotel at Taiwan's main international airport. read more
+The government on Monday ordered the quarantine of all pilots at China Airlines Ltd for 14 days as it tries to stop an outbreak of COVID-19 linked to the carrier and a hotel at Taiwan’s main international airport.

 TSMC, the world’s largest contract chipmaker, played down the impact on getting its products out to the rest of the world.